finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **get_fund_properties**
 > FundProperties get_fund_properties(scope, code, effective_at=effective_at, as_at=as_at)

-[EXPERIMENTAL] GetFundProperties: Get Fund properties.
+[EARLY ACCESS] GetFundProperties: Get Fund properties.

 Get all the properties of a single fund.